 8. DNS tunneling

-DNS tunneling attacks interfere with DNS queries and responses protocols, bypassing traditional security measures like firewalls to penetrate and infect the server or network.
+DNS tunneling attacks interfere with DNS queries and response protocols, bypassing traditional security measures like firewalls to penetrate and infect the server or network.
 Command-and-control messages or small amounts of data are incrementally encoded into DNS queries and responses, creating a covert backchannel to gain unfettered access to the target system.
 Hackers are then free to extract data or deliver additional payloads of malware.

 It’s difficult to detect suspicious DNS traffic because of the noise, but there are two ways to do so: